moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

 **A2.
 Maximum Hints Reached**
 - At Step 4, if the learner has used all available hints for this exercise:
   - The system displays: *"You've used all available hints.
 Try applying what you've learned or view the model solution."*
-  - The learner is offered the option to view the complete solution (with reduced XP reward).
+  - The learner is offered the option to view the complete solution (with loss XP reward).

 **A3.
 AI Service Unavailable**
 - At Step 6, if the AI API is down or unresponsive: